tidalcycles/tidal-bootstrap/README.md

 # tidal-bootstrap

 This installation script is an "ad-hoc" solution.
 Effort is made to ensure it works, but it does not have robust error detection and hasn't been fully tested on all current macOS versions.
-If you have problems, please join us on the
-[#tidal-install](https://chat.toplap.org/channel/tidal-install) chat channel and we'll try to help.
+If you have problems, please join us on the Tidal Cycles [Discord installation-help channel](https://discord.com/channels/779427371270275082/779487905822801930) or [Club Tidal forum](https://club.tidalcycles.org/c/installation/5) and we'll try to help.
 We'd be very happy to hear about successes too!

 ## Summary
 ### OS support
 - Tested on Mac Intel: Big Sur, Monterey
-- Install may work on Silicon, but it has yet to be validated and tested.
+- Install on M1 (Silicon) OSX Ventura has been validated
 - Support for Linux has been removed, the script will exit.

 #### Description